Oluchi5/Oluchi5/README.md

 - 💼 If you would like to **collaborate, learn, or innovate** Let’s connect - 🚀

-- 📫 So,  You can reach out to me via LinkedIn (www.linkedin.com/in/mary-anene-theanalyst)
+- 📫 You can reach out to me via LinkedIn (www.linkedin.com/in/mary-anene-theanalyst)

 <!---